nathancarter/weblurch/doc-src/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

+## Enabling and disabling features

+Implement the following system satisfying the following requirements, for allowing users to enable/disable certain app features on a per-document basis.

+ * The app register a list of features (probably a short phrase naming each, plus a one-to-two-sentence description of it, plus a default value for enabled/disabled).
+ * The app can then query, at any time, the enabled/disabled status of any feature in the currently open document.
+At first, such a function should just return the default value.
+ * The document settings dialog will then have a section for application features, with checkboxes for enabling/disabling all registered features.
+   Such changes will be written to document metadata.
+ * Then you can upgrade the enable/disable query function to check the document metadata first, and return the default value only if there is no information in the document metadata about the feature.
+ * Look through the OverLeaf specification for places where various features are mentioned as optional, and if any are currently implemented in the app, add code that ignores/disables them in any document for which the query function returns "disabled" for that feature.
+ * Ensure that there is an event that fires when document settings are changed; if there is not one, create one.
+ * At any point where a change in settings will require some kind of re-processing (e.g., the list of supported validation features was changed) be sure that a handler for the event exists and works.

 ## Parsing test

 Rewrite the following section to more accurately reflect Section 24 of the